gladykov/crowdlaw/README.md

 # Installation

 Download one of install packages for your system.
 Install and start using - app should be self-explanatory.
 If it is not, there is always room for improvement.

+## Why there is no PyPi module?

+If you know how to install PyPi module, you do not need this tool, and you can use Git in your IDE :) Main distribution channel are provided installers.

 ## Example project